worldviewer/controversy-api-mongodb/README.md

 ## State of the Project

-I am currently in the midst of porting this backend over.
-I'm able to grab the G+ Collection, as before, and have now persisted the card metadata into MongoDB (which provides a high-level view of each controversy card).
+I am currently in the midst of setting up the Node/Express backend for deployment to AWS.

-The most immediate task is to check that these environment variables are set, and set up mock data to test the frontend with -- just in case user does not want to procure G+ API keys.

 ## Next Steps

-- Create the script to set up the `cards` collection, and populate it with data and overlay images for my prototype Halton Arp card
 - Set up Express with routes to return this detailed card data for prototype
 - Deploy to AWS
 - Refactor w/ Redux